astronomer/airflow-analytics-plugin/README.md

 you must have the astro cli installed

 1. clone repo
+2. run `astro dev init`
+3. copy files in plugins directory into plugins directory that was created when you run astro dev init
-2. run `astro dev start`
+4. run `astro dev start`
-3. check the astro ui based on what command like tells you
+5. check the astro ui based on what command like tells you
 ```
 Example:
 Project is running!
 All components are now available.